Glossary March 29, 2021

 • Revit family.

-Landscape architects can both use the existing Revit families from Revit libraries, or they can create their own models from scratch with the parameters that are needed for the project.
+Revit families are specific elements with a standard set of parameters that can be placed in the 3D model for a graphical representation.
+Landscape architects can either use existing Revit families from the Revit libraries or create their own models from scratch with the parameters needed for the project.

 • Rendering in three dimensions.